Terrier Dogs

 About the Mountain Feist

-The Mountain Feist is a medium terrier dogs known for its balanced nature and capable mind.
-Better suited to homes with space, the Mountain Feist is best matched with experienced owners.
+The Mountain Feist is a small terrier dog known for being deeply loving with its family and reserved with strangers.
+With a capable mind, better suited to homes with outdoor space, the Mountain Feist is best matched with experienced owners.
 Typically standing 10 to 22 inches and weighing 10 to 30 pounds, this breed has a life expectancy of 10 to 18 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Mountain Feist brings a distinct combination of traits that sets it apart.
 The Mountain Feist is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Mountain Feist loves being close to its people and forms strong bonds with every member of the household.